jo25425/review-assistant-website/README.md

 The app can then be run locally with:
 `make streamlit`

-ℹ️ Please note that when running locally, the API this frontend points to should be adjusted directly in the code.
+ℹ️ When running locally, the API this frontend points to should be adjusted directly in the code.

 #### On Streamlit Cloud

 This application is registered with streamlit.io.
 It automatically updates according to the main branch.

 It can be accessed at the following address: http://review-writing-assistant.streamlit.app 🚀

+ℹ️ If the app isn't used by anyone for a while, it might need to be reactivated first.